 Many years ago, I was working on a book with Joe Abruscato entitled The Whole Cosmos Catalog of Science Activities, and during this period it became clear that teaching science was far from the logical portrayal as seen in the textbooks that we use with students.… Read more

 For more than 15 years, I’ve used websites to augment my teaching, research, and seminars.
 The first website that I was a part of was for the Global Thinking Project, a hand across the globe environmental science program that linked schools enabling them to communicate with each other.
-From there we designed websites for courses at Georgia State University in science education.… Read more
+From there we designed websites for courses at Georgia State University in science education.
+At the same time, I designed a series of sites that supported four different seminars that I conducted for the Bureau of Education and Research.… Read more

 The Art of Science Teaching Weblog is a place to discuss issues related to science teaching.
 In today’s post, you will find a link to a Youtube movie comprised of many of the images and pictures that I’ve used in previous posts.

 I hope you enjoy the images, and the music.… Read more